Tips For Your First International Flight

 Remember: our greatest worries usually never happen anyway.

 At the end of the day, international flights are not much different than domestic ones.
 You just need to prepare a tiny bit more for a successful trip.

 These seven tips will help ensure your upcoming journey to a brand new country is painless.
 Soon, you’ll transform into a jet-setting pro!

-1. Arrive at the airport at least 2 hours early for your first international flight.
+Arrive at the airport at least 2 hours early for your first international flight.

 Yup, you read that correctly.
 Two hours, baby.

 Why so early?
 First of all, you want to have enough time to check in and clear security.
 Security times are unpredictable.
 You might be standing outside that body scanner for way longer than you anticipated.
 For example, if you’re flying to Europe at night, many of the European bound flights leave at a similar time meaning sluggish lines at security.

 Not to mention, if you’re flying on a larger aircraft, such as a Boeing 777, boarding times are at least an hour earlier than the actual departure time, with the doors sometimes closing ten minutes prior to the departure time.
 You won’t win any arguments at the gates either so you don’t wanna risk coming late.

 And if you miss your flight entirely … yikes.
 All I can say in that situation is, while your friend might forgive you showing up thirty minutes late for lunch, United or Delta definitely won’t show you any mercy.
 Meaning you can kiss your money goodbye.